o-ran-sc/o-du-phy/docs/ecpri_ddp_profile.rst

 -  DPDK version— 21.02 (or later)

--  For FlexRAN oran_e_maintenance_release_v1.0, corresponding support of CVL 2.4 driver pack and DPDK 21.02 is “experimental” and subject to additional testing and potential changes.
+-  For FlexRAN release oran_f_release_v1.0, corresponding support of CVL 2.4 driver pack and DPDK 21.02 is “experimental” and subject to additional testing and potential changes.

 DDP Package Setup
 =================